-With so many products on the market, it’s hard to choose which is best flea and tick prevention for dogs.
-Should you choose and over-the-counter option like Advantix II, or get a prescription from your vet, or maybe use a chemical-free option?
+With so many products on the market, choosing the best flea and tick prevention for dogs can feel overwhelming.
+Should you go with an over-the-counter option like K9 Advantix II, get a prescription from your vet, or try a natural option instead?

 Flea and tick product comparison chart